 The entry-level Doctor of Physical Therapy Program at The College of St. Scholastica is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax St., Alexandria, VA 22314; telephone: (703) 706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.

-Our Entry-level Doctor of Physical Therapy (DPT) is a post-baccalaureate program that focuses on preparing physical therapists who are professional, experienced and ready for clinical practice.
+Our Entry-level Doctor of Physical Therapy (DPT) is a post-baccalaureate program focused on preparing physical therapists to practice with a contemporary and evidence-based foundation.

-Our Transitional Doctor of Physical Therapy (tDPT) program is designed to provide working clinicians with a flexible, rigorous path to a doctorate degree.
+Our Transitional Doctor of Physical Therapy (tDPT) program is designed to provide working clinicians with a flexible, rigorous path to the clinical doctoral degree.

 Maintained by St. Scholastica's Career Services